Sean McElwee

 Sean McElwee (born 1992 or 1993) is an American policy advisor, data scientist, and activist.
 McElwee was the founding executive director of Data for Progress, a progressive think tank and polling firm he co-founded in 2018.
-In December 2022, McElwee announced he would resign from the firm amidst allegations of artificially manipulating the results of polls and his close ties to accused fraudster Sam Bankman-Fried.
+He was also the Founder and Chairman of the Cheeky Lads Banter Club, a Massachusetts-based think tank before its dissolution in 2021.
+In December 2022, McElwee announced he would resign from the firm amidst allegations of artificially manipulating the results of polls and his close ties to fraudster Sam Bankman-Fried.

 Early life and education

 McElwee was raised in Ledyard, Connecticut.
-He attended The King's College, a Christian college in New York City.
+He attended The King's College, a Christian college in New York City, and holds a master's degree in quantitative Methods for social science from Columbia University.

 Career

 After graduating from college, he briefly worked for the Reason Foundation, a libertarian think tank.
-McElwee later became a researcher the progressive think tank Demos.
+McElwee later became a researcher for the progressive think tank Demos.

 Political activism and journalism

 McElwee began his journalistic career as an intern at CBS News and at Salon, and has since contributed to a variety of publications.
 Articles by McElwee include pieces where advocated in favor of the Abolish ICE movement in The New York Times.

 McElwee gained national attention in 2018 for his support for the Abolish ICE movement.
 McElwee is an advocate of left-wing primary challenges to moderate Democrats.
 In 2020, McElwee reportedly pushed the Justice Democrats to spend money on Cori Bush's campaign against Lacy Clay.

-McElwee had close ties to Sam Bankman-Fried, a former cryptocurrency billionaire, who has since been criminally charged with fraud.
+McElwee had close ties to Sam Bankman-Fried, a former cryptocurrency billionaire, who has since been convicted of fraud.
 McElwee conducted polling for a Super PAC controlled by Bankman-Fried that was described as a "political strategy designed to shield crypto from government oversight."
 Additionally, he has been described by Politico as a leading figure for helping Bankman-Fried make straw donations.